Well, we have arrived in Port Vila!!

 People had open sores that oozed and some of their teeth were black from decay.
 Yet, again, they talked about their blessings.

 The Church service was amazing!!!

-I started auguring with God (in my head) as I was losing my nerve to trust in him.
-Until I practically felt him shout at me, to speak and call them forth…
+I started arguing with God (in my head) as I was losing my nerve to trust in Him.
+Until I practically felt Him shout at me to speak and call them forth…

-So I took a deep breath and began to speak Words Of Knowledge.
+So, I took a deep breath and began to speak the words of knowledge.

 - The pastor was healed of knee pain!!

 - Stomach issues

 - Ears pain

 - Loss of Faith